 Too good to be true?

 Disbelief was a common reaction the founders – Pranav and Priyanka – received each time they made a presentation about Vaayu.
 “We were once presenting before a team of scientists and science professors and most of them said that our product defied all the laws of thermodynamics,” quips Priyanka.
+This has caused such a stir that even companies in America are bloggin about it, the AC repair Augusta GA company has made their intention to back this up clear.

 So how does Vaayu work exactly?
 “As soon as Vaayu chiller is switched on, the compressor starts and the refrigerator flows in the cooling coil to chill the water.
 This water reaches the pads of the machine by pumps.
 The hot air outside comes in contact with the chilled water and the molecules present in the hot air lose temperature.
 The thermostat helps to put the compressors on and off as per the need of the water temperature to be maintained and prevents overheating.
 The condenser cools down the refrigerant and helps in dehumidification of excess RH to control the humidity level.
 The chilled air is finally pushed inside the area where the unit is installed through a fan of the machine,” informs Pranav.